liangxiaowei/liangxiaowei.github.io/data/markdown/eng-word-go.md

 - " "Going home soon?"
 Harris stared over the tin roofs towards the harbour —— the heart of the matter

 -  He said, "The ships all go the wrong way —— the heart of the matter

+-  Scobie stopped and had a word with a black man in a white panama: a black policeman passed by, saluting smartly, Scobie went on —— the heart of the matter